 Today I had my first session with The Impact Guru, Esther, something I have committed to just for me.

-I did not discuss it with anyone, just decided that this is work I have been needing to do for a long time.
-My career has always been around caring for others, and being a mum also involves muchous caring, so why should it be so difficult to make an investment in me?
+I did not discuss it with anyone, I simply decided that this is work I have been needing to do for a long time.
+My career has always been focused around caring for others, and motherhood very much the same, so why should it be so difficult to make an investment in me?

 After a bright start (due to a left in hair roller), Esther highlighted some things about me that my future audience might like to hear.

-I felt a real sense of 'wow I can actually do this'
+I felt a real sense of 'Wow I can actually do this.'

 We closed the session with some action points, but what happened next?
 Firstly I noticed a feeling of lightness and a sense of pride as I took the puppy for a walk - then ideas started forming in my head.
 This certainly made a change from the endless to do lists I usually create on a walk.

 I also felt a greater awareness and connection to my imposter syndrome.
 I was able to see that as much as it tries to help, it really does get in the way of me doing everything that I am so capable of doing.